Docs › Guides › Simplification

 -o provinces_simplified.geojson

 The resolution= option lets you specify the intended display size of your map in SVG units (equivalent to CSS pixels).
-A larger value retains more detail, since Mapshaper estimates the display size using the full extent of your data.
-Be careful with this option if your final map will show a smaller geographic area, as the paths may be over-simplified.
+A larger value retains more detail.
+Mapshaper estimates the display size using the full extent of your data, so be careful with this option if your final map will show a smaller geographic area, as the paths may be over-simplified.

 mapshaper provinces.geojson -simplify resolution=800 \